CenturyLinkCloud/PublicKB/Support/backup-service-changes-faq.md

 From there, users associate a policy with a server and then specify the target region for the backup.
 A user can have multiple policies in their account; policies can have one or more servers.
 Further servers can have more than one policy.

 ### My requirements for governance may not be met by the Simple Backup Service.
 What are my options?
-Can I continue to use Standard and Premium storage indefinately?
+Can I continue to use Standard and Premium storage indefinitely?

 Standard and Premium Storage will not be available for continued use once they are retired from a data center; if you have questions about options, please contact us at [help@ctl.io](mailto:help@ctl.io).